My Kingdom for an Editor (or, a Red Pen's Letter to Rachel Z.)

 While most of us share a common goal of achievement and success in the workplace, we also know that there are ways to accomplish this ambition -- and ways to fall short.
 "Success in the workplace doesn't happen 'on a wing and a prayer,' but rather by knowing what specific job promotion pitfalls to avoid in working toward that heavenly pot of career gold," says John McKee, business coach and author of "21 Ways Women in Management Shoot Themselves in the Foot."
 Very good job remaining gramatically correct and articulate all throughout the quote from someone else's book.
 However, since the source is, in fact, a book (and not an article or poem), you must remove the quotes and either italicize or underline the title.

-This sentence is clunky in several ways, but let's focus on "move you on the path to paycheck promise land."
+To avoid becoming the once-respectable, often-humble guy who got a promotion but lost his wits (and gained an ego), follow McKee's advice on the seven deadly career sins to assure career advancement and move you on the path to paycheck promise land: This sentence is clunky in several ways, but let's focus on "move you on the path to paycheck promise land."
 First, the ending phrase should be "paycheck promised land," but you're not alone in that mistake, so don't feel too bad; many a Christian youth camp is named PromiseLand.
 Secondly, nice alliteration, but "paycheck promised land" needs an article.
 "The" will serve.
 Thirdly, you've got to adjust the wording.
 "Move you forward on the path to the paycheck promised land" would be fine.
 "Put you on the path to the paycheck promised land" would be even better, as it's more alliterative.
 But "move you on the path" really isn't a thing.

 We're only 6 sentences into your article, but you get the idea.
 Remember, you're a professional writer - so act like one and do a second draft.
 I'm your friend, and I'm always ready to help.
 And you know, since you work for a corporation that publishes a lot of content, my guess is there's an editor somewhere in your office who could help too!